jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D48R1
 Programmed an independent t test calculator.
 Computes t-ratio and degrees of freedom so you can look up p against alpha.
 Final build in https://github.com/jasonmpittman/100-days-of-code

+###D49R1
+Programmed a paired t test calculator as a follow up to D48.
+Final build available in https://github.com/jasonmpittman/100-days-of-code.
+Traveling this week so may not update again for a few days.